 From a technological perspective, AI is a computer program that learns by itself.
 There are, however, real issues with how AI learns.
 A key one is, that human biases are being passed on to AI algorithms, through the data sets that are used to train AIs.
-Google's image search engine categorising black faces as a gorilla is the most often sited example (Simonite, 2018).
+Google's image search engine categorising black faces as a gorilla is the most often cited example (Simonite, 2018).

-Another key issue, is that of transparency of how AI algorithms are reaching their predictions and decisions, often referred to as the issue of "explainability" (a term used in AI research, defined as the ability to explain how AI has reached a decision).
+Another key issue, is that of transparency of how AI algorithms are reaching their predictions and decisions, often referred to as the issue of "explainability".
 This is significant in view also of AI becoming autonomous.
 The first fatal accidents involving autonomous cars (Stewart, 2018) have surfaced new fears around AI autonomy and the recent Cambridge Analytica scandal has brought out questions on the drivers behind AI use (Tett, 2018).
 These concerns are also echoed by the broader AI community.
-For example, Mustafa Suleyman, co-founder and Head of Applied AI at DeepMind, Google's AI company, argues for "up-ending the processes by which technology is developed and deployed, and proposes new ways to ensure it contributes to greater economic and social justice around the world" (Suleyman, 2017).
+For example, Mustafa Suleyman, co-founder and Head of Applied AI at DeepMind, Google's AI company, argues for "upending the processes by which technology is developed and deployed, and proposes new ways to ensure it contributes to greater economic and social justice around the world" (Suleyman, 2017).